FWU-DE/fwu-kc-extensions/README.md

 ### Remove user on logout

 It holds the customization to remove the user on logout or session expiration.
 For more details please check [here](./remove-user-on-logout/README.md).

+## POC - Whitelist Authenticator

+This Authenticator checks valid combinations of Client ID and KC_IDP_HINT information.
+For more details please check [here](./whitelist-authenticator/README.md).

 ## Contributing